 I can say honestly that right now the situation has really changed.
 The first few weeks after the government eased lockdown restrictions, everything still seemed very uncertain and not clear; however, it was beautiful and positive to have the possibility to go out for sports, be back to the street with my camera, and for others to go again to work obviously still remaining careful and still social distancing.

-Then, since the 18th of May the majority of activities in the country restarted gradually.
+Then, since May 18, the majority of activities in the country restarted gradually.